blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-Graduated from BITS, I am a web developer who is focused on Front End development.
+I am a web developer who is focused on Front End development.

 Making interfaces for mobiles, tablets and desktop computers is my thing.
 I make the transformation of the concept made by the designers into something that can be seen and interacted with on the screen.